Jeomhps/MiniGLIBC-Shell/README.md

 ### mini_io :

-Most of mini_io has been coded relying on the glibc documentation and the previous knowledge gathered by the other references.
+Most of mini_io has been coded relying on the glibc documentation and the previous knowledge gathered in the other references.

 ### Linked list related :